Sugar, Sugar

-"Sugar, Sugar" is a song written by Jeff Barry and Andy Kim, produced by Barry and recorded by the Archies, a fictional bubblegum pop band from Archie Comics.
+"Sugar, Sugar" is a song written by Jeff Barry and Andy Kim, produced by Barry and recorded by The Archies, a fictional bubblegum pop band from Archie Comics.
 It was released as the group's third single on the Calendar Records label on May 24, 1969, rereleased on the Kirshner Records label in July 1969, and included on their second album, Everything's Archie.
-In the autumn of 1969, it topped both Billboards Hot 100 (for four weeks) and the UK Singles Chart (for eight weeks), ranking number one for the year in both America and the UK.
-It is the most successful bubblegum pop single of all time, and is widely regarded as the apotheosis of the bubblegum music genre.
+In late 1969, it topped both Billboards Hot 100 (for four weeks) and the UK Singles Chart (for eight weeks), ranking number one for the year in both America and the UK.
+It is the most successful bubblegum pop single of all time, and is widely regarded as the epitome of the bubblegum music genre.

 History

 Produced by one of the co-writers, Jeff Barry, "Sugar, Sugar" features a group of studio musicians managed by Don Kirshner, former music supervisor to the Monkees.
 It was written in the key of D major.
 Ron Dante provided the lead vocals, accompanied by Toni Wine and the other co-writer, Andy Kim.
 Together, they provided the voices of the Archies using multitracking.
-The single was initially released in late May 1969 on Kirshner's Calendar label (as with the group’s two previous singles, "Bang-Shang-A-Lang" and "Feelin' So Good (S.K.O.O.B.Y.-D.O.O.)"), achieving moderate success in the early summer in several radio markets.
+The single was initially released in late May 1969 on Kirshner's Calendar label (as with the group's two previous singles, "Bang-Shang-A-Lang" and "Feelin' So Good (S.K.O.O.B.Y.-D.O.O.)"), achieving moderate success in the middle of the year in several radio markets.
 When re-released in mid-July 1969 (with pressings also on the Kirshner label), it attained enormous success nationwide across several months.

 Upon the song's initial release, Kirshner had promotion men play it for radio station personnel without revealing the group's name, as their previous single, "Feelin' So Good (S.K.O.O.B.Y.-D.O.O.)", had peaked at No. 53 on the Billboard Hot 100 chart.
 In an article published in The Washington Times, Dante recounts that the label was removed from the record.
 It was taken to a top radio station, 1260 KYA in San Francisco, where the program director was told: "Just play it!
 It's a mystery group."

 The song was among the selections that astronaut Alan Bean chose when allowed to bring an audio cassette of music to listen to during the Apollo 12 mission in November 1969.
 According to historian Andrew Chaikin, "When it came on during the trip out from earth, the three of them [Bean, Pete Conrad, and Dick Gordon] would hold onto the struts in the command module and bounce weightlessly to the beat, dancing their way to the moon."